droooney/idb-model/README.md

 ##### Model#save([options])

+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](Model#beforeSave) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](#modelbeforesavetransaction-options) hook.

 Saves the record using the primary key.
-The record is updated if the instance has the primary key field, otherwise it's added.
+The record is updated if the instance has the primary key field, otherwise the record is added.
 Returns `Promise` resolved with the instance.

 ```js